First, you need to find

 What are the dimensions of the largest piece you will want to fire?

-maximum volume of material that you will need to produce in a specific
+What is the maximum volume of material that you will need to produce in a specific time frame?

 Use the following image as a reference for dimensions: